-My decision to move CyberNaira.com to another web hosting company was not base on the quality of hosting services WhoGoHost offers back then, but I just want to try something new and see the difference in the quality of hosting services.
+My decision to move CyberNaira.com to another web hosting company was not based on the quality of hosting services WhoGoHost offered back then.
+I want to try something new and see the difference in the quality of hosting services.

-So I migrated to NameCheap web hosting company in the middle of 2015 about the time my hosting account will expire with WhoGoHost.
+So I migrated to NameCheap web hosting company in the middle of 2015, when my hosting account expired with WhoGoHost.

-I made the switch and ask for site migration help from NameCheap technical department.
-Something they were happy to do and completed within few minutes of submitting the request form.
+I switched and asked for site migration help from the NameCheap technical department.
+Something they were happy to do and completed within a few minutes of submitting the request form.

-Everything went well with the site migration as expected so CyberNaira dot com now hosted on another server but domain name still registered by WhoGoHost.
+Everything went well with the site migration, as expected.
+So CyberNaira dot com is now hosted on another server, but WhoGoHost still registers the domain name.

-Like I told you earlier, it was during this time with NameCheap that I started experiencing and knowing the difference in the quality of web hosting services.
+As I told you earlier.
+During this time with NameCheap, I started experiencing and knowing the difference in the quality of web hosting services.

-After about 6 months with NameCheap, the first thing I noticed is the sharp decline in the frequency rate of email notification I used to receive from JetPack monitoring team about server downtime.
+After about six months with NameCheap, I noticed a sharp decline in the frequency of email notifications I received from the JetPack monitoring team about server downtime.

-Not that there wasn’t any server downtime issues experience with NameCheap hosting services, but the frequency rate and the total server downtime reduction was a significant thing.
+Not that there weren’t any server downtime issues experienced with NameCheap hosting services.
+However, the frequency rate and the total server downtime reduction were significant.

 So I stick with NameCheap.